Kaedenn/scarpet/smart_lighter.md

 `Auto Lighter`.
 Renaming a torch in an anvil will also work.

 ### `config`: Display current configuration values

+### `config save`: Save configuration to file

+This command will save the current configuration values to a file.
+This allows for temporary configuration that will be refreshed on reload or `/smart_lighter load`.

+### `config load`: Load configuration from file

+This command will load and overwrite the current configuration values with the values stored via a previous `/smart_lighter save` command.

 ### `config show`: Display current configuration in a condensed form